trmcnvn/spotify-mutify/README.md

 # Spotify Mutify

-This application mutes Spotify when it is playing an ad.
 Currently this only supports **Windows**.

+Mute those overly loud Spotify Ads.

 This will read the memory of the Spotify application to find out the currently playing track, and mute the application accordinly.